 Everybody here is starting over, so seize the opportunity to reinvent yourself or reinvest in your business, in yourself.

-When we look back in 5 or 10 years, we’ll realize that many great ideas were launched in the year that travel took a hiatus, and that fortune favored the bold.
+When we look back in 5 or 10 years, we’ll realize that many great travel business ideas were launched in the year that travel took a hiatus, and that fortune favored the bold.

 It’s not too late to get those new pair of cleats and start stealing bases.